 Wrapping the twine or weaving

-Tie the knot to the twine tightly and properly not making the stake fall and roll the twine three-four times around the stake, about 8 inches above the ground.
-The string needs to be placed as if you are weaving the twine around the plants without damaging them.
-The twine then needs to be taken forward towards the first plant next to the stake and then behind the second plant.
+The twine then needs to be taken forward toward the first plant next to the stake and then behind the second plant.
 Then take the twine further and loop it around the second stake.
 Do the same with the following set of plants keeping checking that the twine stays parallel to the ground and the low-tied twine line.

 Repeat the process

-You will also need to continue weaving the twine string the stakes as well as the plants with the increase in height of the pants and for maximum yield you can prune the tomatoe plants.
+You will also need to continue weaving the twine string the stakes as well as the plants with the increase in height of the pants and for maximum yield you can prune the tomato plants.
 So the parallel rows of twine will keep adding with the height of the tomato plant.

 Keep in mind